johnwyse/property-manager/readme.md

 The following features are distinct from all other CS50W projects:
 - Mobile-Responsive: navbar toggles via Bootstrap and all styling resizes for mobile devices.
-- File-Uploading: images and pdfs can be directly uploaded, stored in the media folder, and accessed by the database
+- File-Uploading: Images and pdfs can be directly uploaded, stored in the media folder, and accessed through the database.
-- Animation: CSS and JavaScript utilize animation/keyframes after deleting messages
+- Animation: CSS and JavaScript implement animation/keyframes after deleting messages.
-- Manager vs. Tenant views: each html page displays differently depending on whether the user is a property manager or tenant (all other projects had only one type of user)
+- Manager vs. Tenant views: each html page displays differently depending on whether the user is a property manager or tenant (all other projects had only one type of user).
 - Property facilitates communication and reporting between certain users as opposed to all users.
-- Property significantly more complex in breadth and depth than the other projects.
+- Property is significantly more complex in breadth and depth than the other projects.

 Complexity: